 Need for ‘Trust’ as the core of loyalty management programs and ACVISS’s ‘BONUS’

-Tech startups like ACVISS are already at the forefront in addressing these concerns.
+Tech startups like ACVISS are already at the forefront of addressing these concerns.
 ‘Bonus’ is a customer loyalty software that understands the importance of trust.
 With the idea of making the trust factor the core of every customer loyalty and reward initiative, Bonus has a built-in mechanism for verifying ID proofs.
-To ensure that the rewards are easy to claim by authentic buyers, Bonus gives brands unique designs, 2D codes like QR codes, Datamatrix and ACVISS Proprietary codes.
+To ensure that the rewards are easy to claim by authentic buyers, Bonus gives brands unique designs, and 2D codes like QR codes, Datamatrix and ACVISS Proprietary codes.
 These can be seamlessly integrated into packaging.
-The customized app is user friendly, making it easy for customers to claim their rewards.
+The customized app is user-friendly, making it easy for customers to claim their rewards.

 About Us